IFM 2025 ORGANIZING COMMITTEE

 (Toronto Metropolitan University, Canada)

-(Technological University of the Shannon, Ireland and Leeds Trinity University, England)
+(Technological University of the Shannon, Ireland)

 Dr. Stefano Odorico is a Reader in Contemporary Screen Media at Leeds Trinity University where he is the director of IRIS (International Research Centre for Interactive Storytelling).
 He has published numerous works on film and media theory and practice, documentary studies, and interactive documentaries.
 He is the vice-chair of the MeCCSA (Media, Communication and Cultural Studies Association) practice network and he is a co-founder and member of the editorial team of Alphaville: Journal of Film and Screen Media.
 He is currently collaborating with Dr. Judith Aston on a project focusing on polyphonic documentary theory and practice.